 At Spear Greenfield, we send out an instructional sheet a few weeks prior to your deposition.
 These instructions allow you time to gain a general understanding of the deposition process.
 Upon receiving the instructions, you should call your attorney with any questions related to the instruction sheet.
 In addition, you should access any documents or evidence you need to review in preparation for your deposition.
 Along with understanding deposition logistics, be mindful of your presentation, which includes having adequate sleep prior to a deposition and dressing appropriately during a deposition.
 Finally, there will be a preparation session with your attorney prior to the deposition, where you both will review all deposition talking points, and your attorney will provide you valuable insight and suggestions on how to handle yourself during the deposition.

-Personal injury attorneys are not paid unless you win, even if time and resources are spent preparing a case for trial.
+Our personal injury attorneys are not paid unless you win, even if time and resources are spent preparing a case for trial.
 Lawyers are not entitled to compensation unless the case in question is won.

 Most cases settle before trial with some settling as early as before the litigation process and others settling as late as the day before trial.
 Even though most cases will not reach the trial phase, partnering with an experienced trial attorney, such as the lawyers at Spear Greenfield, is important to ensure you earn the maximum compensation.